-Causes and Diagnosis of Congenital Anomalies of the Bladder and Genitalia
+Causes and Diagnoses of Congenital Anomalies of the Bladder and Genitalia

 The exact cause of congenital GU anomalies is not completely understood.
 However, we do know that most anomalies of the reproductive system occur during the eighth week of development and are likely due to the arrest of development of the preliminary structures.
 The development of the genito-urinary system begins during the third week in pregnancy and carries into the second trimester.
 The formation of the reproductive tract is closely associated with the development of the urinary system, which is why women with anomalies of the reproductive system commonly have anomalies of the renal system.
 Some of the anomalies of the urinary tract and kidney have been shown to be associated with diabetes in pregnancy.

 How common are anomalies of the genital and urinary system?